 Visual content is easy to digest quickly.
 For prospects who aren’t yet ready to dive into the details, infographics serve to capture attention and get them thinking about the problem they face.

 Audio content is also ideal for the awareness stage since it allows prospects to consume information on the go.
-Salesforce produces multiple podcasts — one for each persona.
 Podcasts are resource-intensive, but they can be extremely effective at attracting prospects in the early stages.
-(Personal experience: I discovered the business coach I’ve been working with for the last 10 months via his podcast.)

 Social media posts are often used to repurpose existing content.
 But don’t overlook original content for social media.
 Sharing anecdotes and starting conversations with thought-provoking questions are proven to engage B2B audiences.

 At this point in the matrix, we get into written content.
 Some people prefer written content at every stage in the buyer’s journey, but nearly everyone is looking for written content in the consideration and decision stages.
 Blog articles are a reliable way to capture prospects no matter where they are in the process.
-And they’re essential for SEO — the pillar post and cluster posts strategy is ideal for generating internal links and encourages prospects to visit additional pages on your site).
+And they’re essential for SEO.

-When prospects are ready for a deeper dive into a topic of interest, e-books are an excellent format to use.
+When prospects are ready for a deeper dive into a topic of interest, e-guides and reports are ideal.
 They can also easily be used to make an emotional and rational case for solving a pain point.
-Whether you choose to gate them for lead gen or leave them ungated, e-books give you the opportunity to showcase your company’s expertise.
-E-books are also a valuable tool for the sales team — instead of “just following up,” salespeople can send prospects an e-book on a relevant topic.
+This format is also a valuable tool for the sales team — instead of “just following up,” salespeople can send prospects a high-value resource on a relevant topic.

 Creating a press release that media outlets will find compelling is a science in and of itself, but press releases are worth adding to your content strategy for one primary reason: they lend credibility to your company, even if they’re not picked up by media outlets.